gongahkia/yuho/doc/main/yuho_onboarding.md

 Moreover, we are able to visualise how a specific scenario plays out diagramatically when holding its Yuho statute literal against a Yuho statute definition as specified earlier.

-Below is a Yuho statute literal of [*Illustration A* from Section 415 of the Penal Code](https://sso.agc.gov.sg/Act/PC1871?ProvIds=P417-#pr415-).
+Below is a Yuho statute literal of [*Illustration A*](https://sso.agc.gov.sg/Act/PC1871?ProvIds=P417-#pr415-) from Section 415 of the Penal Code 1871.

 ```yh
 referencing Cheating from s415_cheating_definition